grinnell-cs/csc151-dh/_eboards/eboard36-1.md

 What if the code takes too long to run during class?

 > Then don't run it, or find a way to pre-run the code.

+Do we have to make a presentation?
+Can we just use Racket?

+> Sure.

 ### Reading questions